B.Sc. Economics (Hons.)

 Their offering of Applied Econometrics, Public Policy, and Financial economics ensures a solid economic foundation.
 The curriculum offers analytical tools and theoretical frameworks necessary to pursue advanced economics coursework.
 Fostering a foundation in rigorous research methodologies, data analyses and case studies of economies across the globe, you’ll be poised to pursue an MA or PhD in Economics.

-- Skill-Based Curriculum : Subjects like Machine Learning, Risk Management, and Portfolio Management are included in the program to prepare you for today’s market.
+Skill-Based Curriculum: Subjects like Machine Learning, Risk Management, and Portfolio Management are included in the programme to prepare you for today’s market.